-- ¶ 40 Because defendant fails to explain how the trial court's alleged failure to substantiate the award of \$18,889 affected the fairness of his sentencing hearing and because the alleged error was not so grave that it deprived defendant of a fair sentencing hearing, we conclude defendant's forfeited claim is not reviewable as plain error. - ¶ 41 b.
-The Trial Court Erred by Failing to Establish a Method of Payment for the Restitution and Failing to Set a Time Period Within Which the Restitution Was to Be Paid - \P 42 Section 5-5-6(f) of the Code states, "[T]he court shall determine whether restitution shall be paid in a single payment or in installments, and shall fix a period of time not in excess of 5 years, within which payment of restitution is to be paid in full."
+- In imposing restitution here, the trial court failed to evaluate the actual costs incurred by the victim and instead apparently accepted the amount of loss declared by the State.
+Because the record contains no evidence supporting the court's calculation of the restitution owed, the court committed plain error in ordering defendant to pay \$18,889.
+Therefore, we vacate the restitution order imposed by the court and remand for a new hearing where, if the State wishes to pursue restitution, the court shall determine the proper amount owed. - ¶ 40 2.
+The Trial Court Erred by Failing to Establish a Method of Payment for the Restitution Obligation and Failing to Set a Time Period Within Which the Restitution Was to Be Satisfied - ¶ 41 Section 5-5-6(f) of the Code states, "[T]he court shall determine whether restitution shall be paid in a single payment or in installments, and shall fix a period of time not in excess of 5 years, within which payment of restitution is to be paid in full."
 730 ILCS 5/5-5-6(f) (West 2016).
 The trial court's compliance with section 5-5-6(f) of the Code is mandatory.
 People v.
-Hibbler, 2019 IL App (4th) 160897, ¶ 82, 129 N.E.3d 755.
+Hibbler, 2019 IL App (4th) 160897, ¶ 82, 129 N.E.3d 755. - Defendant asserts, and the State concedes, that the trial court erred by failing to indicate in the record whether defendant was required to pay the restitution in a single payment or in installments and by failing to set a deadline for the payment, as required by Section 5-5-6(f) of the Code.
+We agree.
+For this reason, on remand, if the State wishes to pursue restitution, the trial court must also set a deadline for defendant to satisfy the restitution obligation and establish the manner in which defendant is to satisfy the obligation, as required by the Code.